Selargius

 The village exists since the Middle Ages as part of the Cagliari Campidanu part of the Giudicato of Cagliari.
 In 1928 it was merged by the Cagliari commune but gained again its autonomy in 1947, after a local referendum.
 Selargius is part of the Cagliari metropolitan area.

-Selargius borders the following municipalities: Cagliari, Monserrato, Quartu Sant'Elena, Quartucciu, Sestu, Settimo San Pietro.
+Selargius borders the municipalities of Cagliari, Monserrato, Quartu Sant'Elena, Quartucciu, Sestu and Settimo San Pietro.